-Let's take a look at how to safely carry your laptop when bicycle touring.
+Let's take a look at the best way to carry a laptop on a bike when touring and bikepacking.
 Includes practical tips and insights.

 Taking a laptop in a bike tour

 Nowadays a laptop is an essential tool for many bicycle tourers, whether you're making notes and updating blogs, editing videos, or working online as you travel.